 That is not all.
 You can fail the test through secondary exposure to THC, such as inhaling tetrahydrocannabinol vapor from a vaper or when someone exposed to THC touches your hair.
 The hair test for marijuana could test positive after contact.

 The amount of time CBD stays in your body can range from 2-5days or even longer.
 However, the period depends on several factors.
-For example, how much CBD you consume and how frequent you use it can determine if you test positive for THC, especially when you have been using full spectrum or broad-spectrum CBD.
+For example, how much CBD you consume and how frequently you use it can determine if you test positive for THC, especially when you have been using full spectrum or broad-spectrum CBD.

 The form in which you use CBD also matters.
 For example, edibles such as gummies and capsules take a long time in your system but provide a lasting effect.
-However, vaping and sublingual use of CBD provides quick relief, but the cannabidiol leaves your system faster than edibles do.
+However, vaping and sublingual use of CBD provides quick relief, but cannabidiol leaves your system faster than edibles do.

 If you have an efficient endocannabinoid system that utilizes cannabinoids fast, CBD will leave your body sooner than when you have a less effective system.
 Your metabolism rate counts, as well.
 The faster your body utilizes CBD, the faster you get rid of it, and the vice versa is true.